 $16.37 per hour

 General office clerks perform a variety of clerical tasks, including answering telephones, typing documents, and filing records.

 Although general office clerks are employed in nearly every industry, many work in schools, healthcare facilities, and government offices.

 General office clerks typically need a high school diploma or equivalent.
 Most learn their skills on the job.

-Employment of general office clerks is projected to show little or no change from 2016 to 2026.
-Overall job opportunities should be good because of the need to replace workers who leave the occupation.
+Employment of general office clerks is projected to decline 5 percent from 2019 to 2029.
+Nevertheless, overall job opportunities should be good because of the need to replace workers who leave this very large occupation.

 Explore resources for employment and wages by state and area for general office clerks.